 The theory part is more complicated.
 You have to know the wine laws of dozens of countries, their climates, soil types, wine styles, grape varieties, history, and even their food.
 It’s challenging, but it’s pretty fun if you have a passion for it.
 It’s like traveling without leaving home; traveling helps too.

 What does sommelier mean?

 The sommelier is the person that takes care of the wine.
 That’s it.
-The word has actually a very different meaning: in medieval Europe, the sommelier was in charge of buying groceries for its patrons; and I guess there was plenty of wine involved too.
+The word has a very different meaning: in medieval Europe, the sommelier was in charge of buying groceries for its patrons; and there was plenty of wine involved too.
 A sommelier knew his stuff; he could tell if the food was good or not if his patrons were getting what they asked for in the first place.

 These days, many sommeliers don’t work at restaurants at all.
-People now get sommelier certification before working at a winery or a wine import company.
+Instead, people now get sommelier certification before working at a winery or a wine import company.
 Those somms usually get their certification at a school that focuses more on the liberal arts, like England’s Wine & Spirit Education Trust or America’s National Wine School.

 What does a sommelier do?

 A sommelier can do many things and play many roles.
 A sommelier should work the floor; it has to be part of the team and take care of guests every night.
 That’s if we see it technically.
 In reality, a sommelier can work around wine in many ways.